mvsoom/thesis/writing/thesis/chapter/arprior/main.typ

 Hence $Sigma^star.op$ not only recovers the familiar $1 \/ P$ law but also quantifies the #emph[full] covariance structure that the heuristic ignores.

+Another reason for $1\/P$ covariance matrix scaling is because power roughly goes as $1 + P/2 sigma^2$, so to keep that constant we need $sigma^2 prop 1/P$; this is derived in Obsidian notes: /* obsidian://open?vault=vault&file=projects%2Fthesis%2FAR%2Fregularization */

 === Decay behavior: dampening
 <decay-behavior-dampening>